cristianbuffa/Stories-API/README.md

 # Stories - API Rest

-This project was generated with [Visual Studio 2022] with a template offered
+This project was generated with [Visual Studio 2022] with a template offered from the IDE

 ## Features